 The origin of A Shot For Life

-Basketball had always been a safe haven for Mike and this situation was no exception.
-“The thought that my Mom might not get to see me really grow into a man was too much for me to handle for a while.
-Basketball is my life and I leaned on it in that time On April 9th, 2011 Mike became the first and only person to shoot a basketball for 24 consecutive hours from all over the basketball floor.
+On April 9th, 2011 Mike became the first and only person to shoot a basketball for 24 consecutive hours from all over the basketball floor.
 Injury was not something that would stop Mike on his mission.
 He started the 24 hours with a nerve damaged ankle.
 In the second hour he cut his middle finger on his shooting hand, and in the fourth hour he tore his shooting wrist.
 In total Mike shot 73.2% from all over the floor with a majority of shots taken from the mid-range and three-point area.

-Despite the fact that beyond hour four Slonina could not bend his wrist, an ability every player knows is necessary for shooting a basketball, his confidence and determination never wavered.
 An ESPN Boston story was published days before the 24 hour event, the story was picked up nationally.
-As the press of Mike’s story spread he started to hear from cancer patients, survivors, and those directly impacted in other ways from all over the world.
+As the press of Mike’s story spread, he started to hear from cancer patients, survivors, and those directly impacted in other ways from all over the world.
 Once Mike saw the level of excitement and passion from the cancer community, there was no going back from the road that was taking shape.
-That event was called A Shot For Life and became the inspiration for the 501C3 organization that has grown to be a force in sports fundraising.
-Mike Slonina is a recognized World Record Holder on RecordSetter.com. |
+That event was called A Shot For Life and became the inspiration for the 501c3 organization that has grown to be a force in sports fundraising.
+Mike Slonina is a recognized World Record Holder on RecordSetter.com.
+Mike's 24 hours in 2011 marked the starting point for our organization.
+Since then, hundreds of athletes have put on an ASFL jersey in various sports to play for our cause.
+We hope you will join our community and become a part of our organization!

 |